Tylerjet/StreamdeckPlugin-NodeJS/README.md

 # Streamdeck-NodeJS
-Allows you to run nodejs with the elgato streamdeck.
+Allows you to run NodeJS with the elgato streamdeck.